jhpyle/docassemble/_docs/playground.md

 {% include scroll-image.html image="playground-packages-page-clipped.png" %}

+To "Pull" a private GitHub repository, [set up GitHub integration]({{
+site.baseurl }}/docs/installation.html#github) and use the SSH name of the GitHub repository.
+For example, if your private repository is called `docassemble-familylaw`, and your GitHub username is called `jsmith`, use `git@github.com:jsmith/docassemble-familylaw.git` as the GitHub URL.
+Alternatively, you can use a GitHub URL that embeds an OAUTH code.

 Packages are defined with the following elements:

 * **Package Name**: By necessity, all **docassemble** packages are